-Doctors can now do a special type of biopsy to tell whether a gene is causing a melanoma tumor to grow.
-If you have these genes, there are new drugs that target them.
+Doctors can now do a special type of biopsy to tell whether an abnormal gene is causing a melanoma tumor to grow.
+If your melanoma has these mutations, there are new drugs that target them.
 The U.S. Food and Drug Administration (FDA) approved these drugs as treatment for advanced melanoma.
-The drugs attack the genes and stop the tumor from growing.
+The drugs block the abnormal proteins from these genes and stop the tumor from growing.
 It's important to note, they are used only for melanomas that cannot be removed by surgery.

 Current targeted therapy drug options include:

-Cobimetinib.
+- Cobimetinib (Cotellic).
 The FDA approved this drug in 2015.
-It also blocks the MEK gene.
-You take this pill once a day in combination with Vemurafenib.
+You take this pill once a day in combination with Zelboraf.
 Side effects include skin photosensitivity, decreased heart function, metabolic imbalances, and vision problems.

 Talk with your doctor about the best options for you.
 If you have advanced melanoma, a clinical trial might be the best place to get access to a new treatment.
-Medications are free, and you will get to work with doctors on the cutting edge of melanoma research.
+Medications may be free, and you will get to work with doctors on the cutting edge of melanoma research.
 You may not only benefit from a breakthrough treatment, but you could also be a part of developing new treatments for others who follow.

-New genes and medicines for advanced melanoma are being actively investigated.
+- New genes and medicines for advanced melanoma are being actively investigated.

-Researchers discovered abnormal genes that encourage melanoma growth.
+- Researchers discovered abnormal genes that encourage melanoma growth.

-Medications that attack these specific genes and slow down growth are now available.
+- Medications that attack these specific genes and slow down growth are now available.